Installation

 Uninstall

-sudo apt-get remove libgempba-dev
+sudo apt remove libgempba-dev libgempba-mpi-dev

 Windows (MSYS2 / MinGW64)